mrt1m/playstation-store-api/README.md

 ## 2. Installation

-The VK PHP SDK can be installed using Composer by running the following command:
+The playstation-store-api can be installed using Composer by running the following command:

 ```sh
 composer require mrt1m/playstation-store-api